land of fire and ice

 Because very few people went to Iceland six years ago (and I followed less photography accounts on Instagram than I do now), I had no knowledge of Iceland’s stunning landscapes.

-Yet even with my utter lack of knowledge and understanding of the country or its people, God made it clear to me that I was to be praying for the Icelanders.
+Yet even with my utter lack of knowledge and understanding of the country or its people, God made it clear to me that I was to be praying for the Icelandic people.
 So I began to pray.

 For years, my prayers were extremely vague, because I didn’t take the time to research the country at all (oops).
 But I still prayed that the gospel would spread.
 Prayed that there would be Bible-believing Christians following the promptings of the Spirit.